What is a Savings Account?: A Quick 101 Guide

 If you already have a checking account at a bank, it can be convenient to open your savings account there as well.

-Make sure to consider your other options though because you might find
+Make sure to consider your other options though because you might find a better savings account at another bank.

 Choosing between banks